 #LesMiz 1.0 vs #LesMiz 2.0: the confrontation

-Before starting, a note: while my heart will always be with the version of Jean Valjean played by Dean Chisnall (who is currently on tour – we wrote about him here), every single actor I’ve ever seen has been amazing.
+Before starting, a note: while my heart will always be with the Jean Valjean played by Dean Chisnall (who is currently on tour – we wrote about him here), every single actor I’ve seen has been amazing.

 Yes, they bring something different to their characters everytime, and you may like a version more than the other, but there was no voice that made me think “not worth it” and there was no voice that did not give me goosebumps.

-That said, the two productions have clearly their pros, so let’s short list them to reach our conclusions.
+That said, the two productions clearly have their pros, so let’s shortlist them to reach a conclusion.

 If you have never read Les Misérables by Victor Hugo (or have not seen the recent BBC series – and lucky you, if you haven’t), you might not know who Petit Gervais is.

-In #LesMiz 2.0 that scene, while not happening after the meeting with the Bishop as in canon, is included and the rigorous fan in me (the one everyone of us has, somewhere inside – the same who made a lot of LOTR fans protest against the lack of Tom Bombadil in the Jackson’s trilogy) kinda rejoiced in it.
+In #LesMiz 2.0 that scene is included, even if it does not happen after the meeting with the Bishop as told in canon, and the rigorous fan in me (the one everyone of us has inside – the same who made a lot of LOTR fans protest against the lack of Tom Bombadil in the Jackson’s trilogy) kinda rejoiced in it.

 Fantine and the bourgeois

-What we know from the story: after Fantine gets sacked by the foreman (see image above) of Valjean’s factory, she is left with no choice but to become a prostitute.
+What we know: after Fantine gets sacked by the foreman (see image above) of Valjean’s factory, she is left with no choice but to become a prostitute.
 One night she meets a possible client who is very rude to her.
 When his joking gets too cruel, she scratches him and, in the book, insults him angrily.
-Javert, the Inspector, arrives in that exact moment and (wants to) arrest her.
-In the original musical, that’s because the bourgeois tells him he was just passing by and she attacked him.
+Javert, the police inspector, arrives in that exact moment and (wants to) arrest her.
+In the original musical, this happens because the bourgeois tells Javert he was just passing by and Fantine had attacked him with no reason.

 So, this is the original scene.
 But what happens in #LesMiz 2.0 is something very different.
-Because the bourgeois does not only insult her, no. He pushes her to the floor, kinda puches her, KICKS her in a violent moment that makes you jump on your chair, for it’s so unexpected.
+Because the bourgeois does not only insult her, no. He pushes her to the floor and he kicks her in such a violent way and it makes you jump on the chair, for it’s so unexpected.

 And while I’m all for intense, surprising scenes, I’m 100% against anything that makes Javert looks like a baddie.
 This scene definitely causes that, because in #LesMiz 2.0 he sees her lying on the floor and bleeding – so it’s clear she was the one attacked – and yet acts as if to arrest her anyway.
 No, no, no.

-(Also, her life already shows what happened to women in those years and it’s horrible per se.
+(Also, her life already shows what happened to women in those years and it is horrible per se.
 No need to add more physical violence just to shock the audience)

 Javert/Jean Valjean vibes

-I’m a #Valvert shipper 100%.
-Jean Valjean/Javert has been my OTP (one true pairing) from moment one and it is the ship that’s closest to my heart, together with Starsky/Hutch.
+I’m a 100% #Valvert shipper.
+Jean Valjean/Javert has been my OTP (one true pairing) from moment one and it is the ship that is closest to my heart, together with Starsky/Hutch.